kenatiod/Delta_min/Delta_min_Heuristic_Case.md

 terms, fixed-r prime-complete candidates may be searched through Pell-equation families.

-The heuristic in this note explains why those families should eventually become empty; the formal proof must show that they do.
-Størmer is key, here.
-Whereas from Dickman we know that given any $p_r$-smooth number, there is, eventually, going to be a greater number that is just as smooth, from Størmer we know that given a consecutive pair, $n$ and $(n+1)$, there is no gaurentee that a greater pair exist just as smooth.
-Because the set of such pairs is finite, Størmer tell us that for every $r$ there must be a maximum pair of consecutive integers that are both $p_r$-smooth.
+The heuristic in this note explains why those families should eventually become empty; the formal proof must show that they do, and exactly where.
+Størmer's theorem is key, here.
+Whereas from Dickman we know that given any $p_r$-smooth number, there is, eventually, going to be a greater number that is just as smooth, from Størmer we know that given a consecutive pair, $n$ and $(n+1)$, there is no gaurentee that a greater pair exist that are just as smooth.
+Because the set of such pairs is finite, Størmer tells us that for every $r$ there must be a maximum pair of consecutive integers that are both $p_r$-smooth.
 That means that for any given interval there has to be a minimum value of Pidx, below which, no consecutive integer pair can go.
+Or stated another way, if the interval starts after that last $p_r$-smooth pair, the no pair in the interval can be $p_r-smooth$ for that, or any lesser value of $r$.
 For intervals chosen such that the minimum Pidx is greater than the $r$ of the primorial boundary, there can be no prime-complete products $n(n+1)$.

 ## 8. Summary